-Surveys reveal that a percentage of middle and high school students these days experience bullying.
-Some of the reasons are often race, ethnicity, gender, sexual orientation, or other factors of their social identity.
+According to surveys, some middle and high school kids today face bullying.
+Race, ethnicity, gender, sexual orientation, and other aspects of a person’s social identity are frequently among the causes.
 Cyberbullying or some sort of online harassment is also another major issue that hits all grade levels.

 As a teacher, how do you create emotional safety in your classroom in such a manner that students also feel safe to be themselves?
 These things affect a student’s health, learning, and academic performance.
 The fight-or-flight response is triggered when they feel threatened which has a negative impact on physical health, and brain development.

 Emotional safety in schools refers to how comfortable a child feels expressing their feelings in front of the class.
 They should feel secure and confident as they express themselves and take on challenges that inspire them to try something new.

 If you go around classrooms, you’ll be intrigued by the many methods that instructors begin the new academic year as well as by the manner that they “manage their rooms” on a daily basis.
 Let me share some of what teachers highly recommend to make your classroom a secure, open, and welcoming environment for learning.

 >>>You might like toys that help boost a child’s development.
 We reviewed 60 toys you can choose from.